Navigation using GPS (Global Positioning System)

 In cold weather, the LCD screens may not function well.
 Keep hand–held GPS units in a warm pocket and minimise exposure to the cold.
 Always carry spare batteries.
 Batteries never last very long in cold weather.

 GPS units should only be used as navigation aids, not as the sole means of navigation.

 Navigation using radar

-Vehicles can be navigated using marine radars that will work at temperatures as low as –35˚C.
+Vehicles can be navigated using marine radars.
+Marine radars work at temperatures as low as –35 ˚C.

-Canes, poles and drums may be detected at distances of up to 10km.
-Other vehicles are detectable at a distance of 30km and vehicle campsites with caravans have been located at distances of 37km.
+Canes, poles and drums may be detected at distances of up to 10 km.
+Other vehicles are detectable at a distance of 30 km.
+Vehicle campsites with caravans have been located at distances of 37 km.
 Zones of high sastrugi may also register.

-The radar is particularly useful for locating fuel dumps, unstaffed observatories and camps, and will aid navigation in conditions of poor visibility when moving along established routes.
+The radar is particularly useful for locating fuel dumps, unstaffed observatories and camps.
+It will aid navigation in conditions of poor visibility when moving along established routes.

 Radar can be hazardous to people outside the vehicle.
 Never use the radar when on station, at a field camp, when people are present outside or riding in the rear cab.